ScilifelabDataCentre/dds_web/README.md

 ## Production Instance

-The production version of the backend image is published at [Dockerhub](https://hub.docker.com/repository/docker/scilifelabdatacentre/dds-backend).
+The production version of the backend image is published at the [GitHub Container registry](ghcr.io/scilifelabdatacentre/dds-backend).
 It can also be built by running:

 ```bash
 docker build --target production -f Dockerfiles/backend.Dockerfile .